 Map of Killarney Provincial Park

 Everything I mention in this post you will find labelled on the map below.
-The map is helpful for seeing where the Killarney Provincial Park access points are, plus the trail heads and other major features are relative to one another.
-However, for canoeing or hiking I recommend getting the Official Map of Killarney Provincial Park, which has campsites, portage trails and distances marked.
+The map is helpful for seeing where the Killarney Provincial Park access points are, plus the trail heads and other major features.
+I’ve also included four trip ideas.

 About Killarney Provincial Park

 Killarney Provincial Park encompasses 645 sq kilometres of wilderness on the northern shores of Georgian Bay.
 Covering the La Cloche Mountains, whose quartzite ridges sparkle silver and white in the sunshine, Killarney is a spectacularly beautiful park.
 It includes over 50 turquoise and sapphire blue lakes, some of which are so clear you can see right down to the bottom.

 Before it was a park, the region served as inspiration to The Group of Seven, some of the most famous artists in the country’s history.
 They were so captivated they petitioned the government of Ontario to establish Killarney Provincial Park, forever protecting the area from development.

 Just outside the park is the town of Killarney.
 Established in 1820, it once served as a trading post for furs (namely, beaver furs).